The expressive power of revised Datalog on problems with closure properties: on problems with closure properties

-It is not hard to see that all tasks except (6.2) can be done in polynomial time.
-Please note that $\mathcal{K}$ is decidable in $2^{h^c}$ time and $C^{-1}(T_h(\mathbf{G}))$ has $h$ elements.
-Task (6.2) can be done in time $2^{h^c}$.
-Please note that if the depth of $T(\mathbf{G})$ is $h+h^c$ then the input size is at least $2^{h+h^c}$.
-Therefore, task (6.2) can be done in polynomial time. \end{proof}
+\item[(7)] If the depth of $T(\mathbf{G})$ is $h+h^c$, then check whether (b), (c) and (d) in Condition~(1) of Definition~\ref{fz6} hold. \end{description} Note that $C^{-1}(T_h(\mathbf{G}))$ has $h$ elements and $\mathcal{K}$ is decidable in $2^{n^c}$ time, the statement (d) in Condition~(1) of Definition~\ref{fz6} can be verified in polynomial time since if the depth of $T(\mathbf{G})$ is $h+h^c$ then the input size is at least $2^{h+h^c}$. \end{proof}

-Our aim is to prove that there is class of $\tau'$-structures in PTIME that is closed under substructures, but not definable in $\dlog^r$.
-Suppose otherwise, then there is a $\dlog^r$ formula $(\mathrm{\Pi},Q)$ such that the class of all finite models of $(\mathrm{\Pi},Q)$ coincides with $\mathcal{K}'$, where $Q$ is a 0-ary intentional relation symbol.